AlanLuu/lox-go/doc/gzip.md

 The following methods are defined in the built-in `gzip` class:
 - `gzip.buffer(buffer/file/string, [compressionLevel])`, which returns a buffer of the raw bytes of the data from the specified buffer, file object, or string compressed in the gzip format with the specified gzip compression level as an integer.
 If `compressionLevel` is omitted, `gzip.defaultCompression` is used as the compression level
+- `gzip.reader(buffer/file)`, which returns a gzip reader object that reads from the specified buffer or file object, throwing a runtime error if the data from the specified buffer or file object is not valid gzip-compressed data
+    - If a file object is specified as the argument, this method reads the bytes of the file object until EOF and stores them in the returned gzip reader object, causing the original file object to be at EOF after this method is called
 - `gzip.write(file, buffer/file/string, [compressionLevel])`, which writes to the specified file the raw bytes of the data from the specified buffer, file object, or string compressed in the gzip format with the specified gzip compression level as an integer.
 If `compressionLevel` is omitted, `gzip.defaultCompression` is used as the compression level
 - `gzip.writer(file/gzip.USE_BUFFER)`, which returns a gzip writer object that writes to the specified file object.
 If `gzip.USE_BUFFER` is specified instead of a file object, the returned gzip writer object writes to an internal buffer instead
 - `gzip.writerLevel(file/gzip.USE_BUFFER, compressionLevel)`, which returns a gzip writer object with the specified compression level integer that writes to the specified file object.
 If `gzip.USE_BUFFER` is specified instead of a file object, the returned gzip writer object writes to an internal buffer instead

+gzip reader objects have the following methods associated with them:
+- `gzip reader.close()`, which closes the current gzip reader object
+- `gzip reader.isClosed()`, which returns `true` if the current gzip reader object is closed and `false` otherwise
+- `gzip reader.isMultistream()`, which returns `true` if the current gzip reader object has multistream mode enabled and `false` otherwise
+- `gzip reader.multistream(boolean)`, which toggles the multistream mode of the current gzip reader object to the specified boolean
+    - A value of `true` means that multiple gzip-compressed files that are concatenated in the byte stream of the current gzip reader object is treated as a single gzip-compressed file of the entire concatenation; this is the default behavior for newly-created gzip readers
+    - A value of `false` means that the above behavior is disabled
+- `gzip reader.read([numBytes])`, which reads the specified number of bytes of decompressed gzip data into a buffer and returns that buffer.
+If `numBytes` is omitted, this method returns a buffer of all the decompressed bytes in the current gzip reader object
+    - If there are no more bytes to be read, this method returns an empty buffer
+    - This method throws a runtime error if the gzip reader object is closed
+- `gzip reader.readToFile(file/string)`, which writes the decompressed gzip data to the specified file, which can be specified as a file object or string
+    - If a string is specified as the argument and the file that the string refers to does not exist, it is created
+    - This method throws a runtime error if the gzip reader object is closed
+- `gzip reader.reset(buffer/file)`, which resets the state of the current gzip reader object to the specified buffer or file object, clearing all internal buffers as well
+    - This method throws a runtime error if the gzip reader object is closed

 gzip writer objects have the following methods associated with them:
 - `gzip writer.buffer()`, which returns a buffer of the raw bytes of the final gzip-compressed data